qgis/QGIS-Documentation/docs/user_manual/working_with_mesh/mesh_properties.rst

 .. note:: The |meshvectors| :sup:`Vectors` tab can be activated only if a vector dataset has been selected in the |general| :guilabel:`Datasets` tab.

-In the |meshcontours| :sup:`Vectors` tab you can see and change the current visualization options of vectors for the selected group, as shown in :numref:`figure_mesh_symbology_vectors`:
+In the |meshvectors| :sup:`Vectors` tab you can see and change the current visualization options of vectors for the selected group, as shown in :numref:`figure_mesh_symbology_vectors`: